brangor/shortwood/site_collections/_posts/2020-12-10-december-update.markdown

 published: true
 ---

-# Shortwood Creative’s first year: audio stories and audiobooks, live performance, and fun stuff for kids
+# Audio stories and audiobooks, live performance, and fun stuff for kids

 Launching a small niche business in 2020 maybe wasn’t the best idea, but looking back we’re so proud of the projects we got to be involved with over the last few months.